SynetoNet/compass-react/README.md

 git pull develop
 ```

-### Patch version

-A release that contains fixes, without breaking changes or new features:
+**Patch version**: a release that contains fixes, without breaking changes or new features:

 ```
 npm run release:patch
 ```

-### Minor version

-A release that contains at least one new feature, without breaking changes:
+**Minor version**: a release that contains at least one new feature, without breaking changes:

 ```
 npm run release:minor
 ```

-### Major version

-A release that contains at least one breaking change:
+**Major version**: a release that contains at least one breaking change:

 ```
 npm run release:major